EFForg/starttls-frontend/content/faq/dane.md

 level: secure
 ---

-DANE, or [DNS-based Authentication of Named Entities](https://tools.ietf.org/html/rfc7672) is an Internet standard which could singularly do what MTA-STS + the preload list would cover combined.
+DANE, or [DNS-based Authentication of Named Entities](https://tools.ietf.org/html/rfc7672) is an Internet standard which could on its own do what MTA-STS + the preload list would cover combined.
 It's a downgrade-resistant way for mailservers to discover and publish each other's TLS information using another technology called DNSSEC.
 DNSSEC is a protocol for signing and verifying statements by owners of domain names.

 DANE has been around for a while-- so why doesn't everyone use it already, and why do we need MTA-STS in the first place?
 DNSSEC presents some challenges.
  * If your domain's TLD doesn't support DNSSEC, then your mailserver cannot utilize DANE.
 A [large majority](http://stats.research.icann.org/dns/tld_report/) of TLDs are DNSSEC-signed, but many country-code TLDs remain unsigned.